 Joseph Bottum.
 "Spiritual Geography."
 Dappled Things (Christmas, 2010 issue).

 Reprinted with permission of Dappled Things.

 Dappled Things is a literary magazine dedicated to providing a space for emerging writers to engage the literary world from a Catholic perspective.
 The magazine is committed to quality writing that takes advantage of the religious, theological, philosophical, artistic, cultural, and literary heritage of the Catholic Church in order to inform and enrich contemporary literary culture.
 Dappled Things pledges complete faithfulness to the teachings of the Catholic Church as expressed by the Bishop of Rome and the Church's Magisterium.

 Subscribe to Dappled Things here.

-Joseph Bottum is an American author, best known for his writings about literature, American religion, and neoconservative politics.
-He is a former editor of First Things and a former literary editor for The Weekly Standard.
+Joseph Bottum is one of the nation's most widely published and influential essayists, with work in journals from the Atlantic to the Washington Post.
+He is a contributing editor for The Weekly Standard, holds a Ph.D. in medieval philosophy.
 He lives in the Black Hills of South Dakota, in the town of Hot Springs and is the author of The Second Spring: Words into Music, Music into Words, The Catholic Awakening: How Catholicism Replaced Protestant Christianity as America's National Church, and An Anxious Age: The Post-Protestant Ethic and the Spirit of America.Copyright © 2011 Dappled Things

 back to top